Home ยป Mains

 • Once the chiles are toasted, add them to a pot or bowl of just-boiled water.
 Cover and rehydrate for 15 minutes.

-• In the meantime, simmer the tomatoes and onion for 12-15 minutes, or until softened.
+• In the meantime, simmer the tomatoes and onion for 12-15 minutes until softened.
 Alternatively, pan-roast the tomatoes and onion on a cast-iron skillet until blackened on all sides.

-• Add softened chiles, tomatoes, onions, garlic, all herbs and spices, vinegar, and 1 cup of broth to a blender.
+• Add the chiles, tomatoes, onions, garlic, all herbs and spices, vinegar, and 1 cup of broth to a blender.
 Mix on high until smooth, then set aside.

 Jackfruit

-• Rehydrate the jackfruit for 15-20 minutes, or according to your individual package instructions, then drain it, making sure to squeeze out as much water as possible.
+• Rehydrate the jackfruit for 15-20 minutes, or according to your individual package instructions, then drain it, squeezing out as much water as possible.

-• Heat olive oil in a large stockpot over medium, then add in jackfruit.
-Cook for 5-6 minutes, or until browning.
+• Heat the olive oil in a large stockpot over medium, then add jackfruit.
+Cook for 5-6 minutes until it's browned.
 Season with a pinch of salt and pepper.

 Assembly